Nasha859SHAH/Nasha859SHAH/README.md

-- 👋 Hi, I’m @Nasha859SHAH
+- 👋 Hi, I’m @Tasha
 - 👀 I’m interested in making new friends, exploring beyond limits and learning new computer stuff everyday
 - 🌱 Am astudent at Makerere University Jinja Campus
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can contact me via my email eleanorreignz@gmail.com
+- 📫 You can contact me via my email eleanorreignz859@gmail.com

 <!---
 Nasha859SHAH/Nasha859SHAH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.